chi-rb/chi-cloud/README.md

 ### macOS Catalina

-New security measures has been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access.
+New security measures has been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access`.

 ## Credits